tljm/jpp/README.md

 ### Index

-If several files are submitted to JPP and one of them ends with `index.mdj` it is processed first.
+If several files are submitted to mdJPP and one of them ends with `index.mdj` it is processed first.

 This allows to put all global tags and other titles to the index and real work